samir-gandhi/dvgenerate/generated/connector.tmpl_generated.md

 Properties (used in the `property` block in the resource as the `name` parameter):

 * `accessToken` (string): WhatsApp Access Token.
 Console display name: "Access Token".
-* `appSecret` (*Type inferred from the provided value*): WhatsApp App Secret for the application, it is used to verify the webhook signatures.
+* `appSecret` (string; *Type inferred from the provided string value*): WhatsApp App Secret for the application, it is used to verify the webhook signatures.
 Console display name: "App Secret".
 * `skWebhookUri` (string): Use this url as the Webhook URL in the Third Party Integration's configuration.
 Console display name: "Redirect Webhook URI".
-* `verifyToken` (*Type inferred from the provided value*): Meta webhook verify token.
+* `verifyToken` (string; *Type inferred from the provided string value*): Meta webhook verify token.
 Console display name: "Webhook Verify Token".
 * `version` (string): WhatsApp Graph API Version.
 Console display name: "Version".